Crabb massacre

 The Crabb Massacre was the culmination of the eight-day Battle of Caborca.
 It was fought between Mexico and their O'odham allies against irregular forces from the United States in April 1857.
-Due to the outbreak of the Reform War in Mexico between conservatives and liberals (1858-1860), the rebel Ignacio Pesqueira invited the U.S. politician Henry A. Crabb to colonize the northern frontier region in the state of Sonora.
+Due to the outbreak of the Reform War in Mexico between conservatives and liberals (1858–1860), the rebel Ignacio Pesqueira invited the U.S. politician Henry A. Crabb to colonize the northern frontier region in the state of Sonora.
 The colonists could help Pesqueira fight in the civil war and against the Apache.

 The idea of an American intervention was unpopular among Pesqueira's supporters, and when Crabb arrived in Mexico, his command was attacked and defeated by Pesqueira's liberal forces.
 About 50 of the 85 men survived the battle only to be executed by the Mexicans, including Crabb himself.

 Background

 The Reform War was a Mexican civil war, between Mexico's rival conservative and liberal factions.
 Ignacio Pesqueira fought for the liberals in Sonora, against the state soldiers of the conservative Governor Manuel María Gándara.
-General Crabb was a former State Senator from California, as well as a former United States Army officer, but his journey to Mexico in 1857, known as the Crabb Expedition, was of a private nature and did not involve the United States government or its military.
+Henry A. Crabb was the son of a judge from Nashville, Tennessee, a former State Senator from California, and a former United States Army officer, but his journey to Mexico in 1857, known as the Crabb Expedition, was of a private nature and was not directed by the United States government or its military.
 In the fall of 1856, after Crabb's loss in an election to decide the next senator of California, he came into contact with Pesqueira through his Mexican wife.

 Crabb accepted Pesqueira's offer which authorized the general to bring 1,000 colonists to Sonora.
 By the time the expedition left for Mexico, the general had recruited only about 100 men.
 Other volunteers organized to follow Crabb into Sonora either abandoned the march or were attacked by the Mexicans.
 Starting out from San Diego, California in January 1857, the expedition went to the Lower Colorado River and then entered New Mexico Territory, now Arizona, and headed directly for the Gila River where they gathered livestock for several weeks.
 The location of the camp is now known as the Filibusters Camp.
 In March, they went south for the Tucson area to recruit more men.
 From Tucson, the expedition continued further south to Altar, Sonora, where they met with Pesqueira and his rebels.
 By the time Crabb reached Sonora, the liberals had already defeated Gándara's conservative troops and forced him into exile.
 Gándara later sought refuge in Tucson.